Dedication & Preface — Opening Blind Eyes | Christ the True Light

 Before we begin, I need to disclose something clearly — right here, before you read a single chapter — so that what you encounter in these pages does not confuse you.

-This book's theology is that Christ and Jesus are not the same.
-Jesus was a human being.
-Christ is the Spirit that fully indwelt Him.
+Christ was fully in Jesus without measure.
 Not partially.
 Not symbolically.
-Completely.
+Not visiting and departing.
+Filling the vessel completely from conception to the cross.
 The fullness of the True God — and nothing else — dwelling inside a human vessel.
 No mixture.
 No division.
 No competing occupancy.
-Jesus was not fighting a war inside Himself.
-There was nothing in Him for the enemy to grab onto.
+Jesus was not fighting a war inside himself.
+There was nothing in him for the enemy to grab onto.

 … for the ruler of this world is coming, and he has nothing in Me.